primus/omega-supreme/README.md

 ## Usage

-Omega Supreme should be added as **middleware** layer in Primus so it can intercept requests.
+Omega Supreme should be added as **plugin** in Primus.
+The plugin will also add a `omega-supreme` middleware which will intercept the incoming HTTP requests.

 ```js
 'use strict';